 PEERS - High school teens

 PEERS® (Program for the Education and Enrichment of Relational Skills) is a 14-week, 90-minute, evidence-based social skills intervention for motivated teens in high school who are interested in making and keeping friends.
 During each group session, teens are taught important social skills and are given the opportunity to practice these skills in each session during socialization activities.
 Parents attend separate 90-minute sessions and are taught how to assist their teens in making and keeping friends by helping to expand their teen’s social network and providing feedback through coaching during weekly socialization homework assignments.
-Registration for Fall 2019 will be opening in June.
+Registration for Fall 2019 is open.

 For more information about PEERS®, contact Kathy Dow-Burger, M.A., CCC-SLP, firstname.lastname@example.org or visit the website.